 Obviously they’re no substitute for good ventilation and a well-constructed building.
 But it seems that their benefits go well beyond simple good looks.

-How many plants do we need at home?
+How many plants do we need to improve air quality?

 It seems to be the case that some is better than none, but the more the better.

-The NASA study suggested having up to 18 plants in an average sized home.
+The NASA study mentioned above suggested having up to 18 plants in an average sized home.

 If you’re wondering what features you should look for, try choosing plants with the largest leaves.
+More surface area for purifying purposes!
 Size matters in the air purifying plant world.

-I am no plant expert, and have relied on trial and error, with the occasional casualty.
+I’m no plant expert, and have relied on trial and error, suffering the occasional casualty.

 For the beginner plant parent, these are the basics you need to know –

-- Generally they all need less water in winter, and more in the summer.
-A regular weekly watering seems to suit most plants, although in hot weather you’ll need to up this.
+- Regular weekly watering seems to suit most plants, although in hot weather you’ll need to up this.

 - You need to rotate their pots occasionally, just a quarter turn every now and then.

-I’ve also tried and tested different locations in my house for these plants.
-Hopefully these tips on the best spot will help you too.
+I’ve also tried and tested different locations in my house and workspace for these plants.
+Hopefully my tips on the best spot will help you find a home for yours too.

 I’ve had all of these plants at home for several years.

-Some are higher maintenance than others (I’m talking about you, Fiddle Leaf Fig!)
+Some are higher maintenance than others (yes I’m talking about you, Fiddle Leaf Fig).

 If I can keep them alive and let them do their air purifying magic, then so can you.

-Boston Ferns are really good for shadier spots inside your house.
+Boston Ferns are really good for shadier spots inside your house or workspace.